mjenior/riptide/README.md

     defined : False or File
-        Text file containing reactions IDs for forced inclusion listed on the first line and exclusion listed on the second line (both .csv and .tsv formats supported) sampling : int or False
+        Text file containing reactions IDs for forced inclusion listed on the first line and exclusion listed on the second line (both .csv and .tsv formats supported) samples : int
-        Number of flux samples to collect, default is 10000, If False, sampling skipped percentiles : list of floats
+        Number of flux samples to collect, default is 10000, If 0, sampling skipped percentiles : list of floats
-        Percentile cutoffs of transcript abundance for linear coefficient assignments to associated reactions Defaults are [50.0, 62.5, 75.0, 87.5]
+        Percentile cutoffs of transcript abundance for linear coefficient assignments to associated reactions Default is [50.0, 62.5, 75.0, 87.5]
     coefficients : list of floats
-        Linear coefficients to weight reactions based on distribution placement Defaults are [1.0, 0.5, 0.1, 0.01, 0.001]
+        Linear coefficients to weight reactions based on distribution placement Default is [1.0, 0.5, 0.1, 0.01, 0.001]
     fraction : float
         Minimum percent of optimal objective value during FBA steps Default is 0.8
-    conservative : str
+    conservative : bool
-    	Conservatively remove inactive reactions based on GPR rules Either 'y' or 'n', default in 'n' (no)
+        Conservatively remove inactive reactions based on genes Default is False
+    bound : bool
+        Bounds each reaction based on transcriptomic constraints Default is False